aravindhk/QESummerSchool/Day-5/exercise-4/README.md

 You can basically ignore everything from these lines except for:

-* line 2, that specifies the currently loaded version of the Driver and the CUDA Runtime currently used.
+* line 2, that specifies the currently loaded version of the Driver and the CUDA Runtime currently used;
 * line 3, that tells you the the compute capabilities of the card;
-* line 4, which reports the amount of memory per device,
+* line 4, which reports the amount of memory per device;
 * line 34 and 35: this informs us that the same device can be used by multiple processes.